FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-settings.rst

 For the InMemory store, the users and their passwords are listed in plain text in this configuration.
 This is useful for testing, but not recommended for production use.

 The SqlServer store stores the users and their encrypted passwords in a MS SQL Server database.
+Also the `fhirUser` and `patient` claims for each user can be stored.
 See :ref:`firely_auth_deploy_sql` for details on setting up the database.

 .. code-block:: json